brononius/fishassistant/README.md

 - Script: /diy/valueInWater.py

 ### Out 1
+Simply ON/OFF relay that can be used for lights, pumps...
+- Hardware: Relaymodule DC 5V 230V 4 Channels (Out 1 > Out 4)
 - Connectivity: 5V + GND + 5
 - Script: /diy/outRelay1.py
     - ON: "python /diy/outRelay1.py ON"
     - OFF: "python /diy/outRelay1.py OFF"

 ### Out 2
+Simply ON/OFF relay that can be used for lights, pumps...
+- Hardware: Relaymodule DC 5V 230V 4 Channels (Out 1 > Out 4)
 - Connectivity: 5V + GND + 6
 - Script: /diy/outRelay2.py
     - ON: "python /diy/outRelay2.py ON"
     - OFF: "python /diy/outRelay2.py OFF"

 ### Out 3
+Simply ON/OFF relay that can be used for lights, pumps...
+- Hardware: Relaymodule DC 5V 230V 4 Channels (Out 1 > Out 4)
 - Connectivity: 5V + GND + 13
 - Script: /diy/outRelay3.py
     - ON: "python /diy/outRelay3.py ON"
     - OFF: "python /diy/outRelay3.py OFF"

 ### Out 4
+Simply ON/OFF relay that can be used for lights, pumps...
+- Hardware: Relaymodule DC 5V 230V 4 Channels (Out 1 > Out 4)
 - Connectivity: 5V + GND + 19
 - Script: /diy/outRelay4.py
     - ON: "python /diy/outRelay4.py ON"